-In upholding the decision to revoke Omar’s visa, the Israeli court agreed with the Israeli government.
-The ruling sets a dangerous precedent as it affirms earlier rulings that equated research and advocacy that calls for businesses to end complicity in abuses in illegal settlements with support for BDS, as HRW noted in a statement.
+In upholding the decision to revoke Omar’s visa, the Israeli Supreme Court agreed with the Israeli government.
+The ruling sets a dangerous precedent as it affirms earlier rulings that equated research and advocacy that calls for businesses to end complicity in abuses in illegal settlements with support for BDS.
 And this decision could impact many international organizations like Oxfam, Amnesty International, the Carter Center, and Norwegian People’s Aid that advocate against Israel’s illegal settlement policy but do not formally endorse or engage in BDS.

 The court’s decision comes amid a broader, coordinated effort to limit the voices of people speaking out for Palestinian rights.

-Shortly before this ruling, the U.S. revoked the valid visa of Omar Barghouti, one of the co-founders of the BDS movement.
+Earlier this year, the U.S. revoked the valid visa of Omar Barghouti, one of the co-founders of the BDS movement.
 He is a strong advocate for equality for all and the use of BDS as a nonviolent change strategy.
 But his visa was revoked just as he was slated to travel to the U.S. for a speaking tour and to attend his daughter’s wedding, even though he had completed his college studies in the U.S. and has traveled here frequently.
 The Israeli government is now also trying to deport Omar who is a permanent Israeli resident.

 In late March, Palestinian-American poet Remi Kanazi was denied a visa to Australia where he was invited to perform.
 That happened after a smear campaign in Australia accused him of anti-Semitism and support for violence.
-Remi continues to appeal this decision, but he has been forced to cancel his planned performances – another voice speaking forcefully for Palestinian rights silenced.
+Remi was forced to cancel his planned performances – another voice speaking forcefully for Palestinian rights silenced.